Johann-Goncalves-Pereira/Revex/README.md

 This project requires the latest LTS version of [Node.js](https://nodejs.org/).

 ## Installation
-First make a fork from this repository or press the `Use this template` button and follow the github instructions.
+First, make a fork from this repository or press the `Use this template` button and follow the GitHub instructions.

 Then go to the folder and run this command to install all the dependencies.